Owd Bob (1938 film): Production

-It was an early role for Margaret Lockwood.
+It was an early role for Margaret Lockwood who had been put under contract by Gainsborough.

-Critical reception
+Reception

+Kinematograph Weekly reported the film did well at the British box office in August 1938.

 The New York Times wrote, "it is an affectionate film, simple as a shepherd's life, and it is an admirable film, gaited to the remarkably adept performance of Will Fyffe as the likable old curmudgeon, McAdam.
 Mr. Fyffe's McAdam fits snugly into the mental dossier we have been compiling under the heading, "great performances."
 Such a treacherous old rascal, such an old reprobate, such a wicked-eyed old hypocrite, such a beloved old rip has not been seen hereabouts for many a moon.
 Such a terribly amusing old boy!...We found it a thoroughly delightful picture, true to its background and true to its author...In short, we enjoyed the picture for the simple and kindly offering it is, and we feel that you will, too—especially if you've a pup about the house."